canonical/netbox/docs/integrations/rest-api.md

 ### Creating a New Object

 To create a new object, make a `POST` request to the model's _list_ endpoint with JSON data pertaining to the object being created.
-Note that a REST API token is required for all write operations; see the [authentication documentation](authentication.md) for more information.
+Note that a REST API token is required for all write operations; see the [authentication section](#authenticating-to-the-api) for more information.
 Also be sure to set the `Content-Type` HTTP header to `application/json`.

 ```no-highlight
 curl -s -X POST \